racket/handin/generate-handin-client/README.md

     git clone https://github.com/ps-tuebingen/handin-config.git
     ```

+    That repo contains complete configs for our Tübingen course; make sure to checkout the branch you want
+    among ones named deploy-*.
-    and setup `config.rktd` according to docs on [server setup][1].
+    If instead you are an external user, setup `config.rktd` according to docs on [server setup][1].
 Also include
     the correct `server-cert.pem`.
-You will also need `private-key.pem` for the
-    server, but it's not needed for the client.
+On the server (but not on the client) you will also need `private-key.pem`, which
+    you should never commit to a public Git repo!

 4. Go to your `handin-config` directory, where you have the configuration file `config.rktd`: